 XIII.
-Recall of AS Board Members and Special Elections for the Purpose of Recall
+Recall of AS Board Members and Special Elections forthe Purpose of Recall

 - a.
 Any member of the ASWWU may be recalled by a majority vote in a special election.
-Recall is initiated by a petition containing the verified signatures of no less than forty percent (40%) of the membership of the ASWWU voting in the last general election.
+Recall is initiated by a petition containing the verified signatures of no less than forty percent (40%) of the number of votes cast in the last general election.
 Any student enrolled at the main campus of WWU may file a petition seeking to end an AS Board Member's term of office.
-To do so, the student must: - a. student enrolled at the main campus of WWU may file a petition seeking to end an AS Board Member's term of office.
-To do so, the student must: - (1) obtain an official petition form from the AS Board of Directors Program Assistant Coordinator.
-Official petition forms must be made available for pick-up within 3 school days of the date of request. - (2) gather signatures on the official petition forms equal to forty percent (40%) of the number of students that voted in the last general election [463 signatures].
+To do so, the student must: - (1) obtain an official petition form from the AS Board of Directors Program Coordinator.
+Official petition forms must be made available for pick-up within 3 school days of the date of request. - (2) gather signatures on the official petition forms equal to forty percent (40%) of the number of students that voted in the last general election.
 Signers must be students enrolled at the main campus of WWU.
 Signers' WWU student number and printed name must be included alongside their signatures.
-Illegible, duplicate or incomplete signatures will not be counted. - (3) submit the official petition forms with the requisite number of signatures to the AS Board of Directors Program Assistant Coordinator within twenty-one (21) calendar days of the date the petition forms were obtained. - b.
+Illegible, duplicate or incomplete signatures will not be counted. - (3) submit the official petition forms with the requisite number of signatures to the AS Board of Directors Program Coordinator within twenty-one (21) calendar days of the date the petition forms were obtained. - b.
 Official recall petition forms must include: - (1) the date on which they were distributed; - (2) the name and position of the AS Board Member for which recall is sought; - (3) the reasons for the proposed recall; - (4) the name(s) of the sponsor(s) of the proposed recall. - c.
 The recall of a member of the AS Board of Directors may also be initiated by a vote of the Board of Directors.
 See Bylaws of the Associated Students of Western Washington University, Art.
 VI Sec.
 5. - d.
 In the event that a duly filed recall petition with the requisite number of verified signatures is submitted or the Board of Directors votes to initiate a recall for one of its members, special elections for the purpose of recall shall be scheduled by the Elections Coordinator.
 The special elections shall begin no earlier than fourteen (14) calendar days and no later than twenty-one (21) calendar days after the date of filing or vote.
-If this period falls during a time when WWU is not in session or during summer quarter, the elections shall be scheduled for immediately after the break, or at the beginning of fall quarter.
+If this period falls during a time when WWU is not in session or during summer quarter, the elections shall be scheduled for immediately after the break, or at the beginning of fall quarter. - e.
+The campaign period for the special elections for the purpose of recall shall last from the day of the filing of the recall petition or the recall vote to the last day of the elections.
+All regulations pertaining to campaigning in the regular elections shall apply to the special elections, to the degree that they are applicable. - f.
+The election period, election procedures and certification requirements for the special elections shall be the same as those for the regular elections outlined in this Code, with the new election period dates replacing all previously mentioned election dates. - g.
+A member of the AS Board of Directors shall be recalled, and their employment with the AS terminated, in the event that a majority (50%+1) of eligible voters voting in the special election for the purpose of recall vote for recall. - $\ensuremath{\mathsf{XIV}}.$ Special Elections for the Purpose of Filling Vacancies on the Board